AbsaOSS/cobrix/README.md

 ![](performance/images/exp3_multiseg_wide_time.svg) ![](performance/images/exp3_multiseg_wide_efficiency.svg)
 ![](performance/images/exp3_multiseg_wide_records_throughput.svg) ![](performance/images/exp3_multiseg_wide_mb_throughput.svg)

+## FAQ

+This is a new section where we are going to post common questions and workarounds from GitHub issues raised by our users.

+**Q: Numeric COMP or COMP-5 data is decoded incorrectly.
+Specifically, small values look like very big values**

+A: This is often a sign that the binary data is little-endian.
+Cobrix expects all binary data to be big-endian.
+The workaround is to use `COMP-9` (Cobrix extension) instead of `COMP` and `COMP-5` for the affected fields.

 ## Changelog
 - #### 2.4.4 released 02 December 2021.
    - [#442](https://github.com/AbsaOSS/cobrix/issues/442) Fixed EOFException when reading large ASCII files.